-The hardware requirements for Filecoin mining are tied to the computational resources needed to seal a sector and generating regular Proof of Spacetime for every sealed sector (WindowPoSt).
+The hardware requirements for providing storage are tied to the computational resources needed to seal a sector and generating regular Proof of Spacetime for every sealed sector (WindowPoSt).

 The Filecoin network requires storage providers to run computationally expensive operations.
 The cost of these operations depends on which network the storage provider is running; some testnets use a smaller sector size to increase the speeds of transactions artificially.
 For reference, the requirements listed below correspond to 32GiB sectors, as used by mainnet and some testnets.

 Different Filecoin Miner implementations may distribute sealing tasks differently, for example, using additional workers apart from the Miner.
-The following are general requirements assuming all the mining operations are performed by the same machine.
+The following are general requirements assuming all the storage provider operations are performed by the same machine.
 Resources needed by each operation are detailed later below.
-For a concrete example of hardware type and usage, see the mining architectures.
+For a concrete example of hardware type and usage, see the storage provider architectures.

-A miner will need an 8+ core CPU.
+A storage provider will need an 8+ core CPU.